 - This is not a natural food; it must be terrible for humans to consume right?

 Health Canada’s rigorous research has found that the only difference between AquAdvantage salmon and traditionally farmed Atlantic salmon was the length of time at which they grow.
 There are no differences in the nutritional value of the two products.
 As a result, Health Canada will not require special labelling for this product as they stated “in this case, given that no health and safety concerns were identified, there are no special labelling requirements for AquAdavantage Salmon.”
-Health Canada approved the hatchery production of these salmon’s eggs in November 2013 and in May of 2016 Canada approved the salmon for production, sale and consumption.
-The only perceivable difference between eating that and farmed salmon from the coast of Canada will be the level freshness.
+Health Canada approved the hatchery production of these salmon’s eggs in November 2013 and in May of 2016, Canada approved the salmon for production, sale and consumption.
+The only perceivable difference between eating that and farmed salmon from the coast of Canada will be the level of freshness.

 In addition to Health Canada’s approvals for commercial production and consumption, the CFIA in May 2016 also approved the use of AquAdvantage Salmon for livestock feed.
-This means not only is it a safe product for animals, it also helps reduce the waste from processing.
+This means not only is it a safe product for animals, but it also helps reduce the waste from processing.

 Environment and Sustainability